-Go to "2-4 Installing and Setting Up the Software," see "Making the Settings for Using Dr.PICZA3."
+See "2-4 Installing and Setting Up the Software."

-The message "COM:\\ not ready" appears on the computer.
+The message "COM: not ready" appears on the computer.

 Is the machine powered up?

 Be sure to turn on the machine before you run Dr. PICZA3.

 Is the number for the communication port set correctly?
 In Dr. PICZA3, go to [Preferences] and make sure the number for the communication port is set correctly.